-“It takes funny people to make funny cereal,” was the tagline for this oddball cereal that debuted in 1975.
-The storyline was about four characters (named Grins, Smiles, Giggles and Laughs) who had to make a robot laugh before it could pop out a box of cereal.
+“It takes funny people to make funny cereal,” was the tagline for this sad, oddball relic of the hippie era that debuted in 1975.
+The cereal’s “storyline” was about four characters (named Grins, Smiles, Giggles and Laughs, naturally) who had to make a robot laugh before it could pop out a box of cereal.
 Weird.

-Yes, 1991’s Robin Hood: Prince of Thieves, starring Kevin Costner, had its very own promotional tie-in cereal.
-Shaped (more or less) like arrows, this vaguely fruit-flavored cereal has gone down in history as one of the most bizarre, and pointless, ever sold.
+Yes, 1991’s Robin Hood: Prince of Thieves starring Kevin Costner had its very own promotional tie-in cereal, even though the character on the box didn’t even bear a passing resemblance to Costner.
+Shaped (more or less) like arrows, this vaguely citrus-flavored cereal has gone down in history as one of the most bizarre, and pointless, ever sold.

-For some reason in the early 90s, the Family Matters character Steve Urkel ruled the airwaves and Ralston Foods decided to give him his own cereal.
-Basically just yellow and red Froot Loops, they didn’t even make an effort to have anything to do with Urkel himself.
+For some reason, in the early ‘90s, the Family Matters character Steve Urkel ruled the airwaves and Ralston Foods decided to give him his own cereal.
+The cereal was basically just yellow and red Froot Loops, and didn’t even have anything to do with Urkel himself.

-In 1998, the people at Ralston (also behind Prince of Thieves and Urkel O’s) decided that what America needed was a cereal with fruit-flavored dinosaurs.
-For the box, they decided to turn four of the dinosaurs into diner employees, and one dinosaur into the diner itself.
+In 1998, the people at Ralston also decided that what America needed was a cereal with fruit-flavored dinosaurs.
+For the box, they decided to turn four of the dinosaurs into diner employees and one dinosaur into the diner itself.
 That’s stretching it a little.

-As an aside, the brand Ralston was founded in 1902, named after a minor social movement at the time called Ralstonism.
-The motto was "Regime, Activity, Light, Strength, Temperation, Oxygen and Nature," whose first letters combined to spell RALSTON.
+As an aside, the brand Ralston Foods was founded in 1902, named after a minor social movement at the time called Ralstonism.
+The motto was "Regime, Activity, Light, Strength, Temperation, Oxygen, and Nature," whose first letters spelled RALSTON.
 It advocated a very strict diet, attention to personal hygiene, and, oddly enough, castration of all non-Caucasian males.
 Best known for introducing Chex and Cookie Crisp, the brand was sold to General Mills in 1994.